England is definitely not internationally famous for its food, but cakes and biscuits definitely get some kind of appreciation in the world!

 Ok, so let’s say I am following the instructions about how to make a cake and it says “put the cake in the oven for 30 minutes” that means it takes 30 minutes to bake, right?
 Ok, but let’s say I decide, “I think 15 minutes is enough” and decide to take it out of the oven.
 Do you think that’s a good idea?
 Probably not, as the cake will not have finished baking and I will only have ‘half baked’ cake!
 Used in a metaphorical way, we use this expression to say something is not a good idea and hasn’t been thought through very well... just like the idea of taking the cake out of the oven after only 15 minutes!
 One thing to note is that it is used as an adjective, so it will always come before a noun!

-Example: “The government implemented a stupid half-baked plan to help people find jobs, but it was a total waste of time!”
+Example: “The government implemented a stupid half-baked plan to help people find jobs, but it was a total waste of time!”7.
+Sell like hotcakes

 Everyone loves cakes, right?
 But everyone REALLY loves hot cakes!
 There really is nothing better than eating a cake that has come straight out of the oven.
 Now let’s say I make some cakes and I decide to sell them at a school whilst they are still hot, do you think they would sell quickly?
 I think they would sell REALLY quickly!
 So when something ‘sells like hotcakes’ it sells really fast!